-The Golden Spike was returned to California and today rests in a vault in the Wells Fargo Bank and Union Trust Company in San Francisco.
+The Golden Spike was returned to California and today rests in the Stanford University Museum at Palo Alto.

 The last tie also was returned to California but was destroyed in the fire and earthquake which devastated San Francisco in April, 1906.